MACKEAN MEMORIAL ACCORDION BAND

 MOYLENA BEETLING MILL 563

-The noise was so loud you could here it a mile away and that is one of the
+The noise was so loud you could hear it a mile away and that is one of the

-reasons the workers went deaf.
+of the linen as it comes off the machine.
 No Health and Safety back then as

 MOYLENA WELL 457

 in 1969, shows the small bridge that spanned the Mill race so that the workers

 who lived in the village at Bog Head could get to the spring well, which was

 their only source of water.
 After the houses were demolished the bridge quickly